When creating or editing a WordPress page or post, you can easily embed many different types of media at any time using the WordPress Add Media tool.

 |Thumbnail, Medium, and Large image sizes (Image Alignment: Left)|

 You can visit the Settings > Media section of your WordPress dashboard to customize the image sizes.
-Note that the the sizes and the thumbnail crop are set at the time the image is uploaded.
+Note that the sizes and the thumbnail crop are set at the time the image is uploaded.
 Those generated images then become the size options shown here.

-As of WordPress 3.9, you can now grab the handles that appear when you click on an image and resize the image by dragging.
+As of WordPress Version 3.9, you can now grab the handles that appear when you click on an image and resize the image by dragging.

 There are several options available for modifying image details after an image has been added.
 To change image details, click on an image in the editor and then click the edit icon to open the Image Details screen, or remove the image by clicking the "x" icon.
+You can adjust the alignment of image by clicking Align left, Align center, Align right or No alignment icons.

 The Image Details screen can be used to modify image attributes for individually inserted media files.
 Click the "Advanced Options" heading to see additional options.